baldurbjarnason/next-book-server-research/server/api.md

 Might work?

-## A more detailed proposal for how the Web Annotations Protocol could work for an API server
+## The two main alternatives in more detail (micropub and a simplified Web Annotations Protocol subset)